Spectrum FAQ

 Why don't you just provide first come first served booking?

-We do provide first-come, first-served booking for our larger fundraising events such as the Spectrum Black Tie Ball, Ghost Watch and our dining experiences but this just wouldn’t be fair to do so for our sessions and away days.
+We do offer first-come, first-served booking for our larger fundraising events, such as the Spectrum Black Tie Balls and our dining experiences, but this wouldn’t be fair to do for our events and away days.

-We work on a place request basis for the sessions and away days to ensure that we can provide the best level of coverage across our membership base that we can.
+We work on a place-request basis for sessions and away days to ensure we can provide the best level of coverage across our membership base.
 We rotate places at these events to ensure families have the opportunity to attend for the first time as well as for repeat visits.
 With many of the families we support needing to work different days, hours and shifts to support their families, it just wouldn’t be fair to operate on a first-come, first-served basis.

 Can I meet you at the venue instead of using the coach?

-We do not provide transportation to our monthly sessions at Clip’ n Climb Cambridge, Spectrum Play, Climb Quest Milton Keynes, or KD Theatre events.
+We do not provide transportation to our monthly sessions at Clip’ n Climb Cambridge, Spectrum Play, Climb Quest Milton Keynes, the Harry Potter Studios or KD Theatre events.

 Do we have to stay as a group on your Away Days?